Skip to content

 You can use payment data in other tools, such as workflows and lists.

-1. Create a payments-based workflow to automatically send a welcome email to buyers as soon as a successful payment is made, or create paid invoices using QuickBooks workflow actions.
-For example:
+1. Create a payments-based workflow to automatically send a welcome email to buyers as soon as a successful payment is made:

-• Use the Source or Source ID property to trigger a workflow when a payment is made using any payment link or a specific one.
+• Use the Source property as a trigger for when a payment is made using any payment link.
+Use the Source ID property if you want to create a workflow for a specific payment link.

 HubSpot workflow trigger setup using the 'Payment source' property to initiate automation.